Tudor44/spring-aI-with-local-LLAMA3/README.md

 # Spring AI with local LLAMA3

 ## Overview
-This demo demonstrates the integration of a local LLama3 model for handling JSON responses within the Spring AI framework, positioning it as a 'business logic' executor.
+This demo demonstrates the integration of a local LLama3 model for handling JSON responses within the Spring AI framework, positioning the model as a 'business logic' executor.
 This provides a starting point specifically tailored for simple artificial intelligence workflows, using Java and Spring AI.

 ## Prerequisites